-C++: int floodFill(InputOutputArray image, Point seed, Scalar newVal, Rect\ rect=0, Scalar loD-iff=Scalar(), Scalar upDiff=Scalar(), int flags=4)
+C++: int floodFill(InputOutputArray image, Point seed, Scalar newVal, Rect rect=0, Scalar loD-iff=Scalar(), Scalar upDiff=Scalar(), int flags=4)

-C++: int floodFill(InputOutputArray image, InputOutputArray mask, Point seed, Scalar newVal, Rect\ rect=0, Scalar loDiff=Scalar(), Scalar upDiff=Scalar(), int flags=4)
+C++: int floodFill(InputOutputArray image, InputOutputArray mask, Point seed, Scalar newVal, Rect rect=0, Scalar loDiff=Scalar(), Scalar upDiff=Scalar(), int flags=4)

-Python: cv2.floodFill(image, mask, seedPoint, newVal[, loDiff[, upDiff[, flags]]]) → retval, rect
+Python: cv2. floodFill(image, mask, seedPoint, newVal[, loDiff[, upDiff[, flags]]]) → retval, rect image - Input/output 1- or 3-channel, 8-bit, or floating-point image.
+It is modified by the function unless the FL00DFILL_MASK_ONLY flag is set in the second variant of the function.
+See the details below.

-C: void cvFloodFill(CvArr\ image, CvPoint seedPoint, CvScalar newVal, CvScalar loDiff=cvScalarAll(0), CvScalar upDiff=cvScalarAll(0), CvConnectedComp\ comp=NULL, int flags=4, CvArr\ mask=NULL)
+C: void cvFloodFill(CvArr image, CvPoint seedPoint, CvScalar newVal, CvScalar loDiff=cvScalarAll(0), CvScalar upDiff=cvScalarAll(0), CvConnectedComp comp=NULL, int flags=4, CvArr mask=NULL)

-Python: cv.FloodFill(image, seedPoint, newVal, loDiff=(0, 0, 0, 0), upDiff=(0, 0, 0, 0), flags=(0, 0

-- image Input/output 1- or 3-channel, 8-bit, or floating-point image.
-It is modified by the function unless the FLOODFILL\MASK\ONLY flag is set in the second variant of the function.
-See the details below. - mask (For the second function only) Operation mask that should be a single-channel 8-bit image, 2 pixels wider and 2 pixels taller.
+Python: cv.FloodFill(image, seedPoint, newVal, loDiff=(0, 0, 0, 0), upDiff=(0, 0, 0, 0), flags=4, mask=None) \rightarrow comp mask - (For the second function only) Operation mask that should be a single-channel 8-bit image, 2 pixels wider and 2 pixels taller.
 The function uses and updates the mask, so you take responsibility of initializing the mask content.
 Flood-filling cannot go across non-zero pixels in the mask.
 For example, an edge detector output can be used as a mask to stop filling at edges.
 It is possible to use the same mask in multiple calls to the function to make sure the filled area does not overlap.

-Since the mask is larger than the filled image, a pixel (x,y) in image corresponds to the pixel (x+1,y+1) in the mask.
+Note: Since the mask is larger than the filled image, a pixel (x,y) in image corresponds to the pixel (x+1,y+1) in the mask .

-- seed Starting point. - newVal New value of the repainted domain pixels. - loDiff Maximal lower brightness/color difference between the currently observed pixel and one of its neighbors belonging to the component, or a seed pixel being added to the component. - upDiff Maximal upper brightness/color difference between the currently observed pixel and one of its neighbors belonging to the component, or a seed pixel being added to the component. - rect Optional output parameter set by the function to the minimum bounding rectangle of the repainted domain. - flags Operation flags.
+seed - Starting point.

+newVal - New value of the repainted domain pixels.

+loDiff - Maximal lower brightness/color difference between the currently observed pixel and one of its neighbors belonging to the component, or a seed pixel being added to the component.

+upDiff - Maximal upper brightness/color difference between the currently observed pixel and one of its neighbors belonging to the component, or a seed pixel being added to the component.

+rect - Optional output parameter set by the function to the minimum bounding rectangle of the repainted domain.

+flags - Operation flags.
 Lower bits contain a connectivity value, 4 (default) or 8, used within the function.
 Connectivity determines which neighbors of a pixel are considered.
-Upper bits can be 0 or a combination of the following flags: - FLOODFILL\FIXED\RANGE If set, the difference between the current pixel and seed pixel is considered.
-Otherwise, the difference between neighbor pixels is considered (that is, the range is floating). - FLOODFILL\MASK\ONLY If set, the function does not change the image ( newVal is ignored), but fills the mask.
+Upper bits can be 0 or a combination of the following flags:

+- FLOODFILL_FIXED_RANGE If set, the difference between the current pixel and seed pixel is considered.
+Otherwise, the difference between neighbor pixels is considered (that is, the range is floating).

+FLOODFILL_MASK_ONLY If set, the function does not change the image (newVal is ignored), but fills the mask.
 The flag can be used for the second variant only.